magicmark/blog.larah.me/content/blog/stop-throwing-new-Error-error/index.md

 You may be tempted to rethrow an error object passed to you by a library or function call.

-Here’s an example using Apollo’s `userQuery` hook:
+Here’s an example using Apollo’s `useQuery` hook:

 ```js
 function Pets() {